Skreamzz/Ishwikiclone/Using-Alpine-Linux-repositories.md

 # Using Alpine Linux repositories
-The packages in Alpine Linux repositories are more updated the iSH's own repositories.
+The packages in Alpine Linux repositories are more updated the iSH's own repositories and have more packages as well.
 To use it to replace iSH's own repositories, run:

  ```sh
 grep -v "file:///ish/apk/" /etc/apk/repositories | dd of=/etc/apk/repositories bs=4194304